 When you start thinking about capitalism and its effect on the environment and our society, you can effortlessly find many examples.
 While watching the documentary Before the Flood, there was a part that Leonarda DiCaprio’s visit to Indonesia.
 It seems that people and companies in Indonesia burn the forests there so they can plant palm trees and produce palm oil.
 While burning those forests, they are not only creating CO2 but they also making those places uninhabitable for animals like orangutans.

 Palm oil is one of the cheapest vegetable oil that you can find nearly in every junk food.
 The most famous one is Nutella.
 More than 50% of Nutella is palm oil.
 While making my research about palm oil, I found this website called Palm Oil Buyers Scorecard.
 The website shows the big brands if they are committed to a responsible palm oil future, free from deforestation and destruction.
 You can see the company (Ferrero) behind Nutella that has a 21.5 score out of 22.
 It seems like they are doing a good job.
 However, if you check the other big brands, you can see that they are doing a good job as Ferrero.
-For example, PepsiCo, instead of using sustainable palm oil, they prefer buying credits to offset their unsustainable palm oil usage. (you can get more details about the credit system here) Their score is 14.9 out of 22.
+For example, PepsiCo, instead of using sustainable palm oil, they prefer buying credits to offset their unsustainable palm oil usage. (the credit system) Their score is 14.9 out of 22.
 So as you can see, those big companies burn the forests in Indonesia and kill the orangutans just for us so we can enjoy our favorite junk food.

 Not only animals, not only the environment but sometimes capitalism also affects many people’s life.
 30% of greenhouse gas emissions come from transportation.
 Every day while we are driving our cars to work, we are harming our planet.
 Even though this is already enough to stop using cars, to use our cars we are putting gas which is produced from oil that we bought from mostly Russia and Saudi Arabia.
 For example, if you look at Germany (where I live) to see where oil comes from, you will see Russia with 31.4% as our main crude oil import source.
 When you look at the whole of Europe Union, you will see that 6.6% of crude oil that we use today comes from Saudi Arabia.
 If you live in the United States, 13% of your oil comes from Saudi Arabia.
 If you live in Japan, it is 40%.